Harshit0933/vitpose-classification/README.md

 - The CNN architecture can be customized by modifying the model definition in the script.
 - You can adjust hyperparameters, such as the number of epochs and batch size, to optimize the model for your dataset.

+## Results

+Data shape: (40553, 1, 17, 64, 48)
+Labels shape: (40553,)

+Test Loss: 3.737150109373033e-05
+Test Accuracy: 1.0

 ## Acknowledgments

 - Special thanks to TensorFlow and scikit-learn communities for their powerful libraries.

+## Summary
+1. Method choice
+The choice of Convolutional Neural Networks (CNNs) for this pose classification task was driven by their exceptional ability to handle spatial data, making them  well-suited for processing images and heatmaps.
+Given that the input consists of 17 key points of the body represented in a heatmap format, preserving the spatial relationships between these points is crucial for accurate pose classification.
+CNNs are inherently designed to capture spatial patterns, making them a natural choice.

+2. Limitations
+One of the primary limitations of this approach is the quality and diversity of the dataset.
+CNNs require substantial and diverse data to generalize effectively.
+A small or unrepresentative dataset can lead to overfitting, where the model performs well on the training data but poorly on new, unseen data.

+Another limitation is the potential for overfitting, which can occur when the model becomes too specialized on the training data.
+Regularization techniques such as dropout and data augmentation were not implemented in the code, leaving the model vulnerable to overfitting, especially with limited data.

+3. How to improve
+To overcome these limitations, several strategies can be implemented.
+Data augmentation can be used to artificially increase the dataset's size and diversity, helping the model generalize better.
+Transfer learning, starting with pre-trained CNN models, can leverage knowledge from existing models and adapt it to the pose classification task.
+Systematic hyperparameter tuning and regularization techniques, such as dropout layers, can enhance the model's generalization capabilities and mitigate overfitting.